Has Depression got a grip on You?

 Despite aiming to feel happy most of the time, life happens!
 It is normal to experience a mix of different feelings from day to day and that can include sadness.
 At times you may even feel a bit flat or unmotivated.
 Occasionally you might be more easily irritated or angered by other people or things happening in your life.
 This is well within the range of what we can expect to feel as we go about our lives.

 Dealing with depression

 What we end up calling depression can look different from person to person.
-So as you read this see what fits for you.
-You might find that you through is a unique combination of what other people experience.
+So as you read this see what fits you.
+You might find that your symptoms are a unique combination of what other people experience.

 Symptoms of depression can be very mild to quite severe, even requiring hospitalization.
 Depression can last only a short time, for a couple of days or weeks, or it can persist for many months.
 For some people, it comes and goes, but they can always remember periods of low mood in their life.
 Perhaps it has never happened to you before.

 Do you find that your symptoms of depression include periods of low mood that change with the seasons or come on when you are stressed?
 Having a healthy lifestyle seems to help and you find ways of dealing with the depression.
 But it keeps coming back.
 Do you have a really hard time going to work or seeing friends when your mood is low?
 Or are you like other people and you manage to get along in spite of feeling down.

 Other people find that their mood tends to be chronically low but not so bad they would call themselves depressed.
 They might be in a relationship, have a successful job, see friends, and have an active lifestyle.
 Does that describe you?
 Maybe you don’t really connect with the term depression but you are aware that you have trouble feeling excitement, pleasure, and are often numb and flat.
 In the end, it doesn’t really matter what name you give to what you are going through.
 What’s important is finding a way of dealing with what you are going through.